Electrical Safety Testing

 CB Scheme

-Eurofins York (formerly York EMC Services) is part of the IECEE CB Scheme as a CB Test Laboratory (CBTL).
+Eurofins E&E UK is part of the IECEE CB Scheme as a CB Test Laboratory (CBTL).
 The scheme operates in over 50 countries including North America.

 Testing your product under the CB Scheme at one of our UKAS accredited test laboratories in the UK, reduces the need for duplicate testing, saving both time and money, whilst gaining access to a truly global market.